GalalHamoudy/obsidian/Penetration Testing/CyberTalents W-PT.md

 ## SSRF Types

 #### Basic SSRF
-The attacker is able to fetch the full response of an internal/external resource (File, HTTP, etc)
+The attacker is able to fetch the full response of an internal/external resource (File, HTTP, etc.)
 #### Blind SSRF
 Blind SSRF is harder to exploit.
 The request is successfully sent but no response is returned to the attacker.